 Macrohistories describe the work of a couple dozen macrohistorians and does not include works published in recent years.

 Frank Smitha has studied history intensely since returning from Korea in 1953.
-In Korea at nineteen he was jolted into taking an interest in what was happening in the world and what had happened.
+In Korea at eighteen he was jolted into taking an interest in what was happening in the world and what had happened.
 Leaving the Marine Corps in 1954, he worked his way from Glendale Community College to UCLA.
 From there as an undergrad he went to UC Berkeley where he continued intense study, sitting in on classes and lectures by visiting scholars, doing library research and, beginning at the age of thirty-two, writing.
 He didn't hope to obtain a position at a leading university and wasn't interested in the prestige of a degree, but he married and his PhD wife insisted that he get a degree, and this resulted in a BA with honors in History from California State University at Hayward, in 1977, at the age of 43.
 An instructor there who had a PhD from Stanford did what he could to have a scholarship extended to him from Stanford.
-That didn't work out, and, needing to make a living, Smitha went to work as a writer-editor in Silicon Valley and South San Francisco.
+That didn't work out, and, needing to make a living, Smitha went to work as a writer-editor in Silicon Valley and then South San Francisco.
 That took a few years out of what by 2014 has been sixty years of study.

 contactto the top | home